unoplatform/Uno.Wasm.WebSockets/Readme.md

 # Notice

-**This repository is now deprecated, as the support for `ClientWebSocket` is included in the .NET runtime support for WebAssembly.**
+**This repository is now deprecated, as the support for `ClientWebSocket` is included in .NET 6 for WebAssembly.**

 # Uno.Wasm.WebSockets